mjordan/introduction_to_relational_databases/README.md

 ## Exercise: Selecting data from the Class Scheduling database

-In this exercise, we will perform some SELECT queries on the Classes database we modelled earlier in the workshop.
+In this exercise, we will use some existing SELECT queries on the Classes database we modelled earlier in the workshop as the basis for creating our own.
 Your instructor will provide the URL of the tool you will use, plus login credentials for the tool.

-1. Find all the rows in the classes table for the course with ID 1.
+Query 1.
+Find all the rows in the classes table for the course with ID 1.
 Sort by date of the class.

 ```sql
 SELECT * FROM classes WHERE course_id = 1 ORDER BY date;
 ```

+Modify this query so that it uses course number, and not ID.

-2. Find the titles of courses taught by Stanislaw Novak.
+Query 2.
+Find the titles of courses taught by Stanislaw Novak.

 ```sql
 SELECT courses.title from courses, instructors, courses_instructors